 Over the past century, further significant changes in worker’s rights, including the introduction of the two-day weekend in 1948 followed suit, resulting in great improvements in the quality of our ever-evolving working lives.
 And yet, even with all of these triumphs, the importance of Labour Day and its history is often overlooked.

 “I don’t think people generally know the history of Labour Day,” says senior consultant at Monica Clare Recruitment, Ty Brennock.
 “Its purpose and the outcome of what started it is very important to know and appreciate.
 It’s the very reason why workers today don’t have to worry about trench foot, or working with asbestos or even the canary falling off our shoulder.”

 And although there has been much progress, there’s still so much to fight for.
 “Our fight today is one for diversity and acceptance, equal pay and opportunity for women in the workforce,” Brennock explains.
 “There’s also the need of flexibility to complement our family lives and not be swallowed whole by work.
 Not to mention the pending doom of work as we know it by robots.

-Our jobs will change and disappear fairly rapidly in the next few decades, and fighting for recognition of the value of the workforce is more important than ever.”
+Our jobs will change and disappear fairly rapidly in the next few decades -just like in the past-, and fighting for recognition of the value of the workforce is more important than ever.”

 It truly is near impossible to imagine the struggles of those who marched and protested for eight-hour work days or better conditions in the rugged shearing sheds of central Queensland.
 Though, as we put our feet up this Labour Day, the very least we could do is reflect on the principles behind the movements that remain unchanged to this (May)day.